Maghnie/docs/aedifion.io/security/README.md

 ### Connecting to the building network

 The edge device has two built-in network adapters.
 The first network adapter must be directly connected to the local building automation network.
-This is important to support auto-discovery of devices and their datapoints as many building communication protocols such as BACnet use broadcasts in the local network for auto discovery and these broadcasts are per standard not forward outside of the local network.
+This is important to support auto-discovery of devices and their datapoints as many building communication protocols such as BACnet use broadcasts in the local network for auto-discovery and these broadcasts are per standard not forwarded outside of the local network.
 The edge device will only communicate on the port\(s\) corresponding to the targeted building automation network protocol, e.g., port 47808 for BACnet.

 {% hint style="info" %}
 The installation and connection of the edge device is done by the customer's local technician.
 In particular, aedifion will never require physical access to your networks.
 {% endhint %}

-If certain data points or entire areas of the building must not to be read out, this can either be technically prevented in advance \(e.g. by network masks or VLANs\) or handled flexibly within the settings of the edge device.
-Together with you, we select data points which should be written or stored, and which should not be, since they can be classified as critical or privacy sensitive.
+If certain data points or entire areas of the building must not be read out, this can either be technically prevented in advance \(e.g. by network masks or VLANs\) or handled flexibly within the settings of the edge device.
+Together with you, we select data points which should be written or stored, and which should not be, since they can be classified as critical or privacy-sensitive.

 ### Connecting to aedifion.io